jackie-dai/Vault-of-Knowledge/Japanese History/Japanese History.md

 1945-1951 - Unconditional Surrender [ Followed by American Occupation]

 ## Japan
+Geographic facts:

-It is roughly the size of california with four main islands
+It is roughly the size of California with four main islands
 - Hokkaido
+- Honshu
+- Shikoku
+- Kyushu

+80 percent if mountainous terrain

+Over 3/4 of population is concentrated in two large areas
+- Kanto plain (Tokyo)
+- Kinai plain (Osaka)

+Proximity to other countries
+- Korea 125 miles
-- H
+- China 500 miles

+Due to its close proximity, the writing system and religion has been influenced by neighboring countries such as China.